rb12345/gnuplot_i/gnuplot_i.md

     This software uses the gnuplot_i library written by N.Devillard <nDevil@eso.org>.

-If you are using `gnuplot_i` for a web-based application, you can also add a link to the gnuplot_i home page:
+If you are using `gnuplot_i` in a web-based application, you can also add a link to the gnuplot_i home page:

     http://ndevilla.free.fr/